The Revelation of the Seven Trumpets: the Greatest Prophecy Ever Told, Few Can Hear.

 The Book of Revelation is a typical example of “block writing” in which the prophecy of the seven seals, the seven trumpets, and the seven bowls that have the same or nearly the same characteristics are grouped together to form separate blocks.
 So, we find the seven seals grouped in Chapter 6, the seven trumpets in Revelation 8-9, and the seven bowls of plagues in Revelation 16.

-Each of these blocks is written in a manner to group together similar events, i.e. the breaking of the seals of the scrolls (one block writing) that hold the judgments that will be poured out onto the earth (another block writing) after the sounds of the seven trumpets (one more block).
-Just because these prophetic events are written in blocks does not mean that they will be executed in this order.
+Each of these blocks is written in a manner to group together similar events, i.e., the breaking of the seven seals of the scrolls (one block writing) that hold the judgments that will be poured out onto the earth (another block writing) after the sounds of the seven trumpets (one more block).
+Just because these prophetic events are written in seven blocks it does not mean that they will be executed in this order.

 And as we will see further below, these are not the only “blocks” of prophetic events, as commonly thought, but there are three other prophetic blocks, often overlooked by the commentators of Revelation.
 These three groups of prophetic events are: the seven thunders, the three woes, and the two sickles.
-They will be seen in their proper place in the larger picture of the prophecy, as we will advance in this study.
+They will be seen in their proper place and order in the larger picture of the prophecy, as we will advance in this study on the seven trumpets in the Book of Revelation.

 The Greatest Symphony ever written, few can hear